 When asked if women differ in their approach to business from men, Kleffel insisted that they do, especially in team building.
 Half of her direct reports are women allowing her to observe their leadership styles daily.

 “I believe women have a broader lens or filter to see and build teams.
 You need soft skills and intangibles in order to collaborate and achieve the best team chemistry.
 Women often have those skills along with an innate ability to see how people are wired on the inside,” Kleffel said.
 “We need women in banking and business to help pull winning teams together.”

 When asked how to develop leadership potential in women, Kleffel lists a number of ways she and her team do that.

-At Seacoast Bank, we’re here to help.
-If you have questions about the financial side of your business or want to know more about solutions we offer for business banking, contact your local banker today.
+Seacoast supports women in business.
+Click here for more tips for female entrepreneurs.
+If you have questions about the financial side of your business or want to know more about the solutions we offer for business banking, contact your local banker today.